Friday, May 1, 2026

 7:15 PM: Dinner Program & Live Auction

-For sponsorship opportunities or to donate an auction item, please contact Molly Ancel at mancel@caltrout.org
+For sponsorship opportunities or any additional questions, please contact Molly Ancel at mancel@caltrout.org.

 2026 Gala Sponsors